Skip to main content

 Laura Ingalls Wilder's Legacy

-We also have to look at the reality of their "contributions."
+We also have to look at the reality of the contributions of the Ingalls family."
 In the books, Pa is a leader of men, but in the actual records of De Smet, he was a man of modest means who often struggled to prove up on his claims.
 He did serve as a Justice of the Peace and helped organize the church, but these roles were often about bringing order to a chaotic, muddy outpost where land jumping and claim disputes were constant headaches.
-The "pretty" version of the story skips over the fact that the family eventually moved into town permanently because the farming dream on the homestead was largely a failure.
-The harsh Dakota environment was unforgiving, and the Ingalls family, like many others, found that surviving the town's early years required giving up the isolation of the prairie for the relative safety of a town lot.
-As Grace wrote in her diary, Pa never had a successful crop there.

 Comments